parameterized/qnect4/README.md

 ## Controls
 - Left click a column to drop one of your spooky disks into it
-- If a cell is potentially occupied by 4 different disks (and not supported by spooky disks), left click one of the disks to collapse it to that position
+- If a cell is eligible for measurement, left click one of the disks to collapse it to that cell